influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 #### JSON Configuration:

-The JSON data format supports specifying "tag_keys", "string_keys", and "object_path".
+The JSON data format supports specifying "tag_keys", "string_keys", and "json_query".
 If specified, keys in "tag_keys" and "string_keys" will be searched for in the root-level and any nested lists of the JSON blob.
 All int and float values are added to fields by default.
 If the key(s) exist, they will be applied as tags or fields to the Telegraf metrics.
 If "string_keys" is specified, the string will be added as a field.

 The "json_query" configuration is a gjson path to an JSON object or list of JSON objects.
-If this path leads to an array or single data point an error will be thrown.
-If this configuration is specified, only the result of the query will be parsed and returned as a metric.
+If this path leads to an array of values or single data point an error will be thrown.
+If this configuration is specified, only the result of the query will be parsed and returned as metrics.

 Object paths are specified using gjson path format, which is denoted by object keys concatenated with "." to go deeper in nested JSON objects.
 Additional information on gjson paths can be found here: https://github.com/tidwall/gjson#path-syntax

+The JSON data format also supports extracting time values through the config "json_time_key" and "json_time_format".
+If "json_time_key" is set, "json_time_format" must be specified.
+The "json_time_key" describes the name of the field containing time information.
+The "json_time_format" must be a recognized Go time format.
+More info on time formats can be found here: https://golang.org/src/time/format.go

 For example, if you had this configuration: